Effective Treatment for Patellofemoral Pain: A Comprehensive Approach

 A clinical study confirms MLS Laser Therapy is highly effective for reducing joint pain and swelling in PFPS patients.

-Storz Shockwave Therapy uses high-energy acoustic waves to break up scar tissue, increase blood flow, and stimulate cellular repair in the patella and surrounding soft tissues.
+High Energy Inductive Therapy with the Emfield Pro uses powerful pulsed electromagnetic fields to stimulate deep tissues, increase circulation, and support cellular repair in the patella and surrounding soft tissues.

 4. Corrective Exercise for PFPS